SCALES: Boost Binary Neural Network for Image Super-Resolution with Efficient Scalings: Background

-We compare different BNNs for SR and for image classification tasks in Table \ref{tab:related}.
-Ma et al. \cite{ma2019efficient} first introduce binarization to SR networks and reduce the model size by $80\%$ compared with FP SRResNet.
-However, they only binarize weights and leave activations at FP, which impedes the bit-wise operation and requires FP accumulations.
-Xin et al. \cite{xin2020binarized} binarizes both weights and activations in SR networks utilizing a bit-accumulation mechanism (BAM) to approximate the FP convolution.
-A value accumulation scheme is proposed to binarize each layer based on all previous layers.
-However, their method introduces extra FP BN computation during inference.
-Jiang et al. \cite{jiang2021training} find that simply removing BN leads to large performance degradation.
-Hence, they explore a binary training mechanism (BTM) to better initialize weights and normalize input LR images.
-They build a BNN without BN named IBTM.
-After that, Hong et al. proposed DAQ\cite{hong2022daq} adaptive to diverse channel-wise distributions.
-However, they use per-channel activation quantization which introduces large FP multiplications and accumulations.
-Recently Lang et al. \cite{lang2022e2fif} propose using end-to-end full-precision information flow in BNN and develops a high performance BNN named E2FIF.
-However, there is a still large gap with the full-precision model.
-None of the binarization methods above have the ability to capture the pixel-to-pixel, channel-to-channel, and image-to-image variation of the activation distribution.
+BNN, which quantizes both activation and weight to $\{-1,1\}$ is first proposed by XNOR-Net \cite{rastegari2016xnor} for the image classification task.
+Afterward, a lot of works\cite{lin2017towards,liu2018bi,martinez2020training,liu2020reactnet,tu2022adabin, bai2020binarybert, he2023bivit} are proposed to reduce the classification accuracy gap between BNNs and their FP counterparts.
+However, research on BNNs for SR is relatively scarce.
+Table~\ref{tab:related work} lists some representative works.
+It is worth noting that they are all designed for CNN-based networks. \cite{ma2019efficient} first introduces binarization to SR networks and reduces the model size of FP SRResNet.
+However, they only binarize weights and leave activations at FP, which impedes the bit-wise operation and requires expensive FP accumulations.
+BAM \cite{xin2020binarized} binarizes both weights and activations using a bit-accumulation mechanism to approximate the FP convolution.
+They binarize weights and activations in each layer based on the accumulation of previous layers, which introduces extra FP accumulation during inference.
+BTM \cite{jiang2021training} finds that BN in BNNs introduces a lot of FP calculations.
+They design a binary training mechanism to normalize input LR images and build a BNN without BN, named IBTM.
+LMB \cite{li2022local} calculates the threshold for each pixel by averaging its neighborhood pixel values, which increases computation significantly for calculating per-pixel threshold.
+DAQ \cite{hong2022daq} proposes a per-channel activation quantization method to adapt the diverse channel-wise distributions.
+However, it introduces large FP computations for calculating the mean and standard deviation of each channel of activations.
+E2FIF~\cite{lang2022e2fif} proposes an end-to-end full-precision information flow to improve the performance of BNN.
+However, these methods still exhibit a performance gap compared to their FP counterparts because they fail to capture the large activation variations.
+Moreover, how to binarize Transformer-based SR networks remains an unresolved issue.